 Incorporate Family Photos

 Leaving out family photos where they can be admired will remind your entire household of parties, vacations, and gatherings past.
-To create a modern display that matches your home decor style, try a gallery wall of enlarged black-and-white photos in sleek black frames for a modern look or polished brass frames (from $21, westelm.com) for a glam effect.
-Rather than display every single photo in your collection, curate a few favorites for a more impactful arrangement.
+To create a display that matches your home decor style, try a gallery wall of enlarged black-and-white photos in sleek black frames for a modern look or polished brass frames (from $21, westelm.com) for a glam effect.
+Resist the urge to display every single photo in your collection, but curate a few favorites for a more impactful arrangement.

 Display Cherished Mementos